Tag: emily-henry

 Movie Review: People We Meet on Vacation

-There was so much about book Poppy’s and Alex’s lives that was absent from the film.
-Like Alex being withdrawn and uptight has a lot do with his mom dying when he was a kid.
+There was so much about book Poppy and Alex’s lives that was absent from the film.
+Like how Alex being withdrawn and uptight has a lot do with his mom dying when he was a kid.
 His dad was largely checked out after that, and Alex felt like he had to step up to help care for his brothers.
 This also makes him reluctant to get romantically involved with someone he cares about as much as Poppy, because he feels like his mom’s death destroyed his father and he’s afraid of going through that too.

 And the reason Poppy has such intense wanderlust and is afraid to settle down—in particular in her hometown of Linfield, Ohio—is because she was teased and bullied throughout high school.
-She was made fun of for being “porny Poppy”—which the movie does, briefly, bring up—but also for the loud way she dressed and her eccentric parents, who were borderline hoarders.
+She was made fun of not only for being “porny Poppy”—which the movie does, briefly, bring up—but also for the loud way she dressed and her eccentric parents, who were borderline hoarders.
 When she brings a boyfriend home, she’s devastated when he ridicules her family.
 It makes her afraid to be completely vulnerable and open up her whole life to someone else, believing no one will ever fully accept her.

 I was also disappointed in the changes to Poppy and Alex’s falling out.
 In the book, they actually go on one more solo vacation together after the awkward couples trip to Tuscany.
 Now single, they travel to Croatia, their friendship a bit shaky as their repressed feelings for another bubble closer and closer to the surface.
 One night they’re hanging out in the hotel room and end up making out.
 After, their insecurity about what it means to the other person drives a wedge between them.
 In the movie, this kiss never happens.
 There’s only an almost kiss, which is far less impactful and their subsequent falling out makes less sense.

-What bother me the most was that pretty much the entire present-day timeline was changed.
+What bothers me most was that pretty much the entire present-day timeline was changed.
 In the book, Alex’s brother gets married in Palm Springs.
 Desperate to go and repair her relationship with Alex, Poppy pitches a Palm Springs story to her magazine editor.
 When her editor passes, Poppy instead takes time off work but lies to Alex to lure him on vacation with her again before his brother’s wedding.

-She tells him she’s writing a piece for work about budget travel (because she can’t personally afford the luxurious accommodations her company normally pays for).
 They end up staying in a cramped, overheated motel room with a single bed (despite being advertised as having two).
-Alex sleeps on a tiny chaise that causes his back issues to flare up and keeps them trapped in the ridiculously hot room for far too long.
+Alex sleeps on a tiny chaise lounge that causes his back issues to flare up and renders him virtually immobile, keeping them trapped in the ridiculously hot room for far too long.
+It acts as a pressure cooker, making Poppy and Alex more and more uncomfortable until they burst and finally confront their issues.
+It was so perfect and my favorite thing about the book.

 I desperately wish this nightmare budget vacation was in the movie.
 Even if they couldn’t do Palm Springs, I wish they’d picked another city where Poppy could’ve planned a crappy trip on shoestring budget.